tinybirdco/demo-audit-log/README.md

 ## Token security

 You now have your datasources and pipes that end in API endpoints.
-The endpoints need a [token](https://www.tinybird.co/guide/serverless-analytics-api) to be consumed and it's not a good idea to expose your admin token, so let's create one.
+The endpoints need a [token](https://www.tinybird.co/guide/serverless-analytics-api) to be consumed.
+It's not a good idea to expose your admin token, so let's create one.

 ```bash
 TOKEN=$(cat .tinyb | jq '.token'| tr -d '"')